Okavango Delta: Fish

-Flora of the delta
+Flora

 The Okavango Delta is home to 1068 plants which belong to 134 families and 530 genera.
 There are five important plant communities in the perennial swamp: Papyrus cyperus in the deeper waters, Miscanthus in the shallowly flooded sites, and Phragmites australis, Typha capensis and Pycreus in between.
 The swamp-dominant species, which are usually found in the perennial swamp, also extend far into the seasonally inundated area.
 Papyrus cyperus reeds beds grow best in slow flowing waters of medium depth and are prominent at the channel sides.
 On the islands and mainlands edges above the flooded grasslands different communities of flora are found.
 These species are located according to their water preference: for instance Philenoptera violacea requires little water, is found at the highest elevations in the perennial swamps, and is common on drier seasonal swamp islands.
 Trees restricted to islands within the perennial swamp are a mixture of the palm Hyphaene petersiana and acacias.

-The plants of the delta play an important role in providing cohesion for the sand.
-The banks or levees of a river normally have a high mud content, and this combines with the sand in the river’s load to continuously build up the river banks.
-The river’s load In the delta consists almost entirely of sand, because the clean waters of the Okavango contain little mud.
+The plants of the delta play an important role in preventing erosion.
+The banks or levees of a river normally have a high mud content, and this combines with the sand in the river's load to continuously build up the river banks.
+The river's load in the delta consists almost entirely of sand, because the clean waters of the Okavango contain little mud.
 The plants capture the sand, acting as the glue and making up for the lack of mud, and in the process creating further islands on which more plants can take root.

-This process is not important in the formation of linear islands.
-They are long and thin and often curved like a gently meandering river because they are actually the natural banks of old river channels which have become blocked up by plant growth and sand deposition, resulting in the river changing course and the old river levees becoming islands.
-Due to the flatness of the delta and the large tonnage of sand flowing into it from the Okavango River, the floor of the delta is slowly but constantly rising.
-Where channels are today, islands will be tomorrow and then new channels may wash away these existing islands.